-Taking a New Approach to Stem the Tide of Youth Overdoses Advocates Urge Expanded Use of Screening and Intervention for Youth at Risk of Drug and Alcohol Dependency
+Taking a New Approach to Stem the Tide of Youth Overdoses.
+Advocates Urge Expanded Use of Screening and Intervention for Youth at Risk of Drug and Alcohol Dependency

-Highland Park, New Jersey –New Jersey Citizen Action Education Fund (NJCAEF) and the National Council on Alcoholism and Drug Dependence-New Jersey (NCADD-NJ), have teamed up to launch a new three-year project aimed at improving access to effective screening and intervention services.
+Highland Park, New Jersey –New Jersey Citizen Action Education Fund (NJCAEF) and the National Council on Alcoholism and Drug Dependence-New Jersey (NCADD-NJ), teamed up to conduct a three-year project aimed at improving access to effective screening and intervention services.
 Expanding these services can help youth avoid the destructive consequences of alcohol and drug misuse and addiction and stem the tide of opioid overdoses recurring at increasing frequency throughout our state.

 This new initiative, focused on youth ages 15 to 22, will combine a cost-effective public health approach called Screening, Brief Intervention and Referral to Treatment (SBIRT) with the power of consumer-led advocacy.
 New Jersey was one of five states selected for this national project aimed at expanding awareness, access and coverage for these early screening and intervention services.
 The project seeks to boost the number and types of locations where youth can access these services, and increase the number and type of professionals who can conduct screening and brief intervention.
 Other states participating in this project are Georgia, Massachusetts, Ohio and Wisconsin.